ericliu1711/wordle-rooms/README.md

 ## Design notes

 See [DECISIONS.md](DECISIONS.md) for design rationale and trade-offs — why Go over Node, why HTTP+WS split, why in-memory state, and more.

+## Deployment

+The Go backend is deployed as a Docker image on Render's free tier and connects to a Neon Postgres instance for the word lists.
+The Next.js frontend is on Vercel with `NEXT_PUBLIC_API_URL` pointing at the Render service.
+Render free tier spins down after 15 minutes of inactivity, so the first request after idle may take 30–60 seconds to respond — the frontend shows a wake-up overlay during this time.
+No paid infrastructure required.

 ## Known limitations